ForrestS2017/Spark/README.md

 **Spark** can easily be used via _Spark.jar_.
 All data is saved within the runnable jar file.
 Data is saved to and loaded from this file.
 Professors can download attachments to a local directory.

 ## Collaboration
 We approached and partitioned this project based on sub-problems, utilizing the "vertical slicing" approach.
 Each team member was responsible for the front-end and back-end portion of a the flow for a particular system user.
 Anita developed the Administrator flow.
 Luis developed the Student flow and worked on the models (see documentation).
-Forrest developed the Professor flow, UI guidelines and templates, and the storage system.
+Forrest developed the Professor flow, models, UI guidelines and templates, Scene navigation, documentation, and the storage system.

 We communicated via GroupMe, and used GitHub for repository management.